getbluemorpho/blue-morpho/README.md

 These features are under active development and will be released in the coming weeks:

 - Build static or dynamic dashboards on top of your knowledge bases, using natural language
 - Merge two or more knowledge bases

 ---

-## Screenshots of the application

-(coming soon)

----